polubis/4markdown/README.md

 ## Conventions

-// 4.
-Make sure that rating is working on public document when loading it's data.
 // 5.
 Prevent to rate the same document if user already rated that.
 // 6.
 Updat ee2e snapshots